Individual results may vary

 As I see it, a Brazilian Butt Lift (BBL) is an extension of a fat transfer to the buttocks and hips.
 Normally, when I approach the buttocks and hips as part of a more global rejuvenation of the trunk, such as when performing liposuction of the abdomen, flanks, back, arms, thighs (sometimes with an abdominoplasty “Tummy tuck” as well), I add fat to the hips and buttocks to round it out and add some volume where I believe it will be needed to achieve the most optimal aesthetic results.

 In some cases, the patient desires a much larger buttock than what is usually done.
 This is called a Brazilian Butt Lift (BBL).
 In this case, the basic surgical principle is the same, except that a much larger quantity of fat is transferred to the buttocks.
 There is no set amount as to how much fat you need to use; this can be addressed at the time of consultation.

 The video below discusses Brazilian Butt Lift:

-After buttock augmentation with fat transfer, patients should avoid sitting directly on the buttocks or lying on their backs for two to three weeks to maximize results.
+After brazilian butt lift with fat transfer, patients should avoid sitting directly on the buttocks or lying on their backs for two to three weeks to maximize results.
 During this time, patients may wear compression garments to reduce swelling.
 There will be some swelling and mild to moderate discomfort after the procedure.
 This depends upon where the fat is placed and how much is transferred there.
 Most patients return to work two weeks after their buttock augmentation and are able to resume all normal activities within four weeks*.

 Butt Augmentation with Fat Transfer Results